gbif/ipt/samplingEventData.md

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/flow-sed.png' />

-Ultimately your data needs to be transformed into two tables using Darwin Core (DwC) term names as column names: one table of sampling events and another table of associated species occurrences.
+Ultimately your data needs to be transformed into two tables using Darwin Core (DwC) term names as column names: one table of sampling events and another table of species occurrences derived from (associated to) each sampling event.

 Try putting your data into the [Excel template](samplingEventData#templates), which includes two sheets: one for sampling events and another for associated species occurrences.